Preapprovals

 Area wide contamination

-• A known historical source
+• No known historical source

-• An identifiable responsible person
+• No identifiable responsible person

-• A designated environmental management area
+• Not been designated an environmental management area

 Water lots may be impacted by area wide contamination.